 What is an offshore savings account?

-An offshore savings account is a savings account based outside of the UK.
+An offshore savings account is, simply put, a savings account that is based outside of the UK.

-Many of our banks and building societies have an offshore arm, for example, Lloyds Bank International Limited and Skipton International.
+Many of UK-based banks and building societies have an offshore arm, for example, Lloyds Bank International Limited and Skipton International.

 You are typically required to invest a minimum of £10,000 to open an offshore savings account, so these accounts are unlikely to be suitable for first-time savers.